Website Manager

 When does the season start and end?

 Practices start around the beginning of April with games starting mid-April.
-The season ends the last weekend in June.
+The season ends in late June.

 Where are games and practices played?